-There are several different paths to complete your Thinking Matters requirement.
+There are several different paths to completing your Thinking Matters requirement.

 Thinking Matters Courses

 Thinking Matters courses are meant to develop your ability to ask questions and articulate problems in ways that are as unique as each of you.
-Take them during fall, winter, or spring your first year.
+You will complete a single 4-unit course from over 20 options, offered in autumn, winter, and spring.

 Education as Self-Fashioning (ESF)